Don’t Let Sleeping Slanders Lie

 The most recent and leading case on this was one argued by us in the SA Supreme Court – Ferguson v State of SA & Anor (2019).
 In that case, Justice Stanley established one important factor in the exercise:

-This case and others highlight the ‘need for prudent speed’ in pursuing a defamation case.
-Time limits can be critical in all sorts of litigation and actions based on defamation are no exception.
+This case and others highlight the ‘need for prudent speed’ in taking defamation to court.
+Time limits can be critical in all sorts of litigation and actions, and defamation is no exception.
+The sooner a defamation case is taken to court may also play a part in the court’s decision on defamation damages.
+It may also speed up the process of obtaining an official defamation apology.

-For further information please contact Peter on 8362 6400 or email Peter Jakobsen.
+For further information on the time limit for defamation cases, please contact our Adelaide defamation lawyers on 8362 6400 or email Peter Jakobsen.
+Our experienced dispute lawyers are here to help.
 Join our mailing list to receive updates and advice on current issues.